-- 12. To send logs based on a schedule, specify these settings: - a.
+- 11. To send logs based on a schedule, specify these settings: - a.
 From Send logs according to this schedule menu, select the schedule type. - b.
-From the Day menu, select the day. - c.
-From the Time menu, select the time, and select the am or pm radio button. - 13.
+For a weekly schedule, from the Day menu, select the day. - c.
+For a weekly or daily schedule, from the Time menu, select the time, and select the am or pm radio button. - 12.
 Click the Apply button.